This Lab Contributes to Course Objectives: 2, 3, 4, 5, 8

 1. Establish a connection

-stands for comma-separated values which allows data to be saved in a table structured format, even though it can easily be read in by Microsoft Excel and look very similar to files ending in .xls
+Files that end in .csv are considered text files.
+The extension .csv stands for comma-separated values which allows data to be saved in a table structured format, even though it can easily be read in by Microsoft Excel and look very similar to files ending in .xls or .xlsx.

-Tip: Make sure you select Extract (located in the upper right corner).
+Make sure you select Extract (located in the upper right corner).
 In Tableau, live connections are dynamic and provide real-time updates, while extracts are snapshots of data that need to be refreshed.
 If your data file is not expected to change, then extracting will be preferred.

-.
-Save this file to the same folder where you saved your data (in this case, arec330_lab_02
+When extracting data, you will be prompted to save a file ending in .hyper.
+Save this file to the same folder where you saved your data (in this case, arec330_lab_02).

 2. View available sheets

-Once the data is connected, you will auto-magically be taken to the Data Source Page, where you can view the available sheets.
-In supermarket_sales.csv
+Once the data is connected, your screen will automatically display the Data Source Page, where you can view the available sheets.
+In supermarket_sales.csv there is one sheet.

 3. Select the first sheet you want to work with

-At the bottom of the Data Source Page is where you can toggle between the Data Source Page and the available sheets within the connected data.
+The bottom of the Data Source Page is where you can toggle between the Data Source Page and the available sheets within the connected data.

 For now, we will remain on the Data Source Page.